 Because industries organize work around different sets of occupations and skills, they provide varying levels of good and promising jobs.
 Opportunity industries are those in which good jobs represent an above-average share of the industry’s total jobs.

-Tradable industries—those in which firms sell most of their products or services to customers outside the region—contain only about 29 percent of all jobs, but account for 38 percent of good jobs held by sub-baccalaureate workers.
+Tradable industries—those in which firms sell most of their products or services to customers outside the region—contain only about 29 percent of all jobs, but account for 38 percent of good jobs held by workers without a bachelor’s degree.
 Manufacturing, logistics, and wholesale trade provide especially high concentrations of good jobs, and near-average shares of promising jobs, for these workers.
-Local-serving industries such as hospitality, retail, and administrative services provide relatively fewer good jobs for workers without college degrees, but account for 71 percent of promising jobs held by these workers.
+Local-serving industries such as hospitality, retail, and administrative services provide relatively fewer good jobs for workers without a bachelor’s degree, but account for 71 percent of promising jobs held by these workers.

-College-educated workers, on the other hand, tend to find good and promising jobs across a wide range of industries, including tradable industries such as computer systems design, engineering services, and scientific research, and local-serving industries such as health care and education.
+Workers with a bachelor’s degree, on the other hand, tend to find good and promising jobs across a wide range of industries, including tradable industries such as computer systems design, engineering services, and scientific research, and local-serving industries such as health care and education.

+Read more about which opportunity industries concentrate good jobs on page 13 »

 What are the opportunity industries in each metro area?
 INTERACTIVE